Jeneric-Java/RendezVenue-Android/README.md

 **Where can I get RendezVenue?**

 This is a work in progress.
-Please be aware that some of the critical files, upon which this app is reliant for AES encryption, will not be made available with this release.
+Please be aware that some of the critical files, upon which this app is reliant for encrypting traffic, will not be made available with this release.

 **Is RendezVenue available in Kotlin?**